zerotohero-dev/JFDI/README.md

 ## It is Plain Text Files, Baby!

 Do you know what is universally reachable, and modifiable, withouth needing to download special software?

-A plain text file.
-You can edit your text file on your Mac, on your PC, in your smart phone, in your tablet&hellip; Text files are damn fast to edit; **they do not distract you**.
+> A plain text file.

+You can edit your text file on your Mac, on your PC, in your smart phone, in your tablet, on Mars, and on the mooon&hellip;

+Text files are damn fast to edit; **they do not distract you**.

-What **JFDI** does is similar.
-It maintains *plain text files* in a sync directory of your choice.
-So if you set your sync directory to something like
+What **JFDI** does is similar:

+> **JFDI** maintains *plain text files* in a **sync** directory of your choice.

+So if you set your **sync** directory to something like:

 `/home/procrastinator/Dropbox/JFDI/`

 (being /home/procrastinator/Dropbox/ your [Dropbox](http://dropbox.com/) folder)

-then you can edit these files wherever you want.
-You can sort your priorities even when you are offline.
-And once you are done, they will be syncronized everywhere.

-**JFDI** is a **command line interface** that maintains three text files:
+**JFDI** will put three text files to that folder:

 * **today.txt**,
 * **tomorrow.txt**,
 * and **done.txt**;

+then you can edit these files wherever you want.

+And once you are done, they will be syncronized everywhere.

-and it gives you the liberty to modify them however you like.
+**JFDI** it gives you the liberty to modify your files however you like.

+It only has a single requirement:

+    Keep each goal in a separate line.

-It will play nicely, as long as you remmember to keep each goal in a separate line.
+It will play nicely, as long as you remmember to **keep each goal in its own line**.

+And as long as you follow this simple rule, you can edit your text files in whichever text editor you like, and when you run `jfdi` again, it will easily catch up.

-> So you can edit you goals even without using **JFDI**; and it it won't blow up anything.
+> So you can edit you goals even without using **JFDI**; and without blowing up anything.

 ## Supported Platforms